madstap/comfy/README.md

 ##### `defs`

 It's `def`, but with destructuring.
-Quite handy at the repl, sometimes useful in actual code.
+Quite handy at the repl, may be useful in actual code.

 ##### But wait, there's more!